Intercultural Psychology Group - Migration and Integration

-Intercultural Psychology deals with human experience and behavior in situations where people come into contact with different cultures.
+Intercultural Psychology researches human experience and behavior in situations in which people come into contact with different cultures.

 The research topics of the group are at the interface of social and developmental psychology and focus on the development of children and adolescents in the context of ethnic diversity.
 The research focus of the group is on intergroup relations, identity development, acculturation and educational processes, and political socialization.

 With our team's research, we want to contribute to children and young people's social participation and political participation in a plural and diverse society.
 To this end, we use a broad spectrum of methods, ranging from quantitative methods (longitudinal and diary studies) to qualitative methods (interviews/focus group, discourse analysis).